 From now on you can dedicate the money you were putting toward your debt and instead put that money toward your savings or 401k.

 Look at your budget.
 Were you financially comfortable with the monthly amount you were paying to your creditors?

 If your lifestyle was largely affected by your debt payoff payments, consider lowering the amount you put toward savings.
 If your debt payments weren’t much of a problem then contribute that same dollar amount to your savings account.

-Diversifying your savings will not only help you to increase your savings, but also it acts as backup in times of financial crisis!
+Diversifying your savings will not only help you to increase your savings but also acts as a backup in times of financial crisis!
 When one account gets emptied, the others will let you keep your head straight!

-Once your savings gets expanded, you can calculate your net worth.
+Once your savings account begins to increase, you can calculate your net worth.
 If you feel that your net worth is not at a satisfactory amount, then consider dedicating more of your income to your savings!